Digital-Grinnell/dlad-blog/content/posts/103-Debugging-ISLE-Local-with-PHPStorm.md

 ## The Resources

-There was one key document that I came to reply on: [Turbocharged PHP Development with Xdebug, Docker & PHPStorm](https://dev.to/jump24/turbocharged-php-development-with-xdebug-docker-phpstorm-1n6c), a [dev.to](https://dev.to/) blog post by [James Seconde](https://dev.to/secondej).
+There was one key document that I came to rely on: [Turbocharged PHP Development with Xdebug, Docker & PHPStorm](https://dev.to/jump24/turbocharged-php-development-with-xdebug-docker-phpstorm-1n6c), a [dev.to](https://dev.to/) blog post by [James Seconde](https://dev.to/secondej).
 Thank you, James!
 Excellent work, and thank you for sharing!

 The other document that's still open in my browser is [Create a local server configuration](https://www.jetbrains.com/help/phpstorm/creating-local-server-configuration.html), part of _JetBrains'_ documentation suite.
 This document is linked in from James' post too.